paulregnault/mini-minipic/doc/compilation.md

 ## Prerequisites

-miniPIC uses CMake (version ≥ 3.16) as a build system.
+(mini)miniPIC uses CMake (version ≥ 3.22) as a build system.
 For using Kokkos, you have three options (by order of recommendation):

 1. Using CMake FetchContent
 2. Using a Git submodule